Divorce / Dissolution

 - If you have the ability to make agreements and compromises with your spouse, and want to save time and money, we can work towards a collaborative divorce.

 - If your spouse is unreasonable, dangerous or incapable of cooperating, attorney Camy B. Schwam-Wilcox can be a fierce courtroom litigator.

 Wise Legal Advice for Divorce Decisions

 If you are in need of a divorce attorney (lawyer) in Orange, Osceola, Seminole, Lake or other counties throughout Florida call Schwam-Wilcox & Associates at 407-245-7700, or Contact Us by completing the form below to schedule a consultation.
 Schwam-Wilcox & Associates is a firm you can trust, and our attorneys are ready to help you with your legal needs.
-The main office is conveniently located near Winter Park in Orlando, with appointments also available in Kissimmee and The Villages.
+The main office is conveniently located near Winter Park in Orlando, with appointments also available in The Villages.

 Equitable division of assets and liabilities

 We help you determine if one spouse should support the other, in what manner, for how long, and what amount.
 We make certain that the payee does not pay more than is due, and that the payor receives all that is appropriate.
 A Florida alimony attorney is a valuable asset in this determination because there is not a state formula to use as a guideline.

 Florida has a formula to follow for child support responsibilities.
 We make certain that the formula is applied accurately, giving the payor all of the deductions deserved, also ensuring that the payee is receiving what is appropriate.